sisuhealthgroup/qrisk3/Readme.md

 ```

 ### Usage
-Two steps are involved.
-First you should build the input using the helper method and constants provided (although you can do it completely manually).
-Secondly,
+Two steps are involved:
+ 1. Build the input object using the helper method (although you can do it manually).
-you simply call `calculateScore` method with the created input.
-Here is a complete example.
+ 2. Call `calculateScore` method with input object.

+ **Example:**

 ```bash
 const qrisk = require("sisuwellness-qrisk3");